 Do you see that in the background?
 It is a glimpse of whats to come tomorrow.
 Yep… I went there.
 Individual Bacon-Cheddar Meat Loaves!
 Come back tomorrow to make your Sunday meal complete or a regular week night meal.
 Or perfect if entertaining and you want your guest to have a very comfort food heavy meal!

 Katie Original Recipe

-- 2 lbs 9.5 oz of Russet Burbank Idaho Potatoes (about 7), peeled and diced
+- 2 lbs Russet Burbank Idaho Potatoes peeled and diced

 - Cooking Spray

-- Peal and evenly dice your potatoes.
-Rinse them well and add them to a large pot of water.
+- Peal and evenly cut the potatoes into 1-½ inch pieces.
+Rinse the potatoes well and add to a large pot of water.
 Add one tablespoon of salt to the water.
-Boil on high for 30 minutes.
-If they start to boil over reduce heat to medium.
+Boil on high for 20 minutes.
 Once the potatoes are cooked through and fork tender, remove from heat, and drain.

 - Preheat oven to 350 degrees.

 - Place the potatoes back in the pot.
-Add butter, 1 cup of shredded cheddar cheese, 1/4 cup of diced chives, black pepper and whole milk.
-Using a blender mix well until smooth and creamy (about 2 minutes).
+Add butter, 1 cup of shredded cheddar cheese, ¼ cup of diced chives, black pepper and whole milk.
+Mash until smooth and creamy.

 - Spray a baking dish (at least 9 x9 but I used a large oval dish) with cooking spray, then pour the potatoes into the dish.
 Smooth out and top with additional half cup of shredded cheddar cheese and diced chives.
 Bake for 20 minutes until the cheese is golden brown and bubbly.
 Remove from the oven and carefully spoon out portions of potatoes.

 - Remember every cook top cooks differently.
 If your potatoes are done 10 minutes early by all means take them off the burner and drain them.
 You know your stove better than I do.